mori-b/aioconnectors/README.md

 -connector\_files\_dirpath is important, it is the path where all internal files are stored.
 The default is /tmp/aioconnectors. unix sockets files, default log files, and persistent files are stored there.
 -send\_message\_types : the list of message types that can be sent from connector.
 Default is ["any"] if you don't care to differentiate between message types on your application level.
 -recv\_message\_types : the list of message types that can be received by connector.
 Default is ["any"].
 It should include the send\_message\_types using await\_response.
 -In order to be able to receive files, you must define the destination path of files according to their associated dst\_type.
-This is done in file\_type2dirpath, as shown in aioconnectors\_test.py
+This is done in file\_type2dirpath, as shown in aioconnectors\_test.py.
+Note that file\_type2dirpath is formatted using the transport\_json fields : which means you can use a file\_type2dirpath value like "/my_destination_files/{message\_type}/{source\_id}".
 -In order to enable persistence between client and server (supported on both client and server sides), use disk\_persistence\_send=True.
 There will be 1 persistence file per client/server connection.
 You can limit the persistence files size with max\_size\_persistence\_path.
 -In order to enable persistence between the connector and a message listener (supported on both client and server sides), use disk\_persistence\_recv=True.
 There will be 1 persistence file per message type.
 -uds\_path\_receive\_preserve\_socket should always be True for better performance, your message\_received\_cb coroutine in start\_waiting\_for\_messages stays connected to the connector once the latter starts sending it messages.